 Ancient Philosophy; Ancient Logic.

-My British Academy project, entitled 'Relativity in Ancient Philosophy' asks at what it is for things to relate to each other.
-What is it to be larger or smaller, for example?
-In particular, I'm… read more
+I am currently finishing a monograph based on my British Academy project, entitled 'Relativity in Ancient Philosophy'.
+The book asks at what it is for things to relate to each other.
+What is it to be… read more

 MATTHEW DUNCOMBE and CATARINA DUTILH NOVAES, 2016.
 Dialectic and Logic in Aristotle and his tradition 37, 1-8